-This document sets out Ofcom's proposed guidance on how on-demand programme service ("ODPS") providers should comply with new requirements with respect to European works under Section 368CB of the Communications Act ("the Act").
+This document sets out Ofcom's guidance to providers of on-demand programme service ("ODPS") on regulatory requirements with respect to European works under section 368CB of the Communications Act 2003 ("the Act"), on the applicable exemptions provided for by that section and on the steps Ofcom will take to secure providers' compliance.

-The proposed guidance reflects changes to the regulatory framework which came into force on 1 November 2020 and will replace Ofcom's existing guidance on European works obligations for ODPS providers.
+The guidance reflects changes to the regulatory framework which came into force on 1 November 2020 which require ODPS providers to ensure that in each year, on average at least 30% of the programmes included in their services are European works and to make this content prominent.
+It also sets out the steps Ofcom will take to secure compliance with these requirements.
 These changes result from the UK's transposition of the revised Audiovisual Media Services Directive 2018 into UK law, as required under the terms of the EU Withdrawal Agreement.
-They impose new requirements on ODPS providers to ensure that in each year, on average at least 30% of the programmes included in their services are European works and to make this content prominent.
-European works include works originating in European Union Member States and also works originating in other European States which are party to the European Convention on Transfrontier Television of the Council of Europe ("the ECTT").
-The UK remains a party to the ECTT and therefore works originating in the UK are included as European works.
+They impose requirements on ODPS providers to ensure that in each year, on average at least 30% of the programmes included in their services are European works and to make this content prominent.